-Figure 13.
+Figure 12.
 Vulnerability index (VI) showing human vulnerability to climate change induced decreases of renewable groundwater resources (GWR) by the 2050s under two emissions scenarios for two GCMs.
 VI is only defined for areas with a GWR decrease of at least 10% relative to present (1961-1990).
 Also shown is VI for the Mediterranean region with ECHAM4 under A2 emissions.
 The figure is from Doll (2009).

 Lehner et al. (2006) assessed the impact of climate change on European drought risk.
 The authors accounted for future human water use and assessed future flood and drought frequencies by applying the WaterGAP hydrological model, driven by climate projections from the HadCM3 and ECHAM4 GCMs, under a 1%/year CO2 increase emissions scenario.
-The simulations are presented in Figure 14 and Figure 15.
+The simulations are presented in Figure 13 and Figure 14.
 The results reflect the general consensus from other studies that southern and south-eastern Europe could experience increased drought frequencies, leading to water stress.
 This in part due to increased water use but the impacts are much more pronounced and wide spread when climate change is factored in (Lehner et al., 2006).
 Long term projections indicate those drought events expected to occur once every 100 years could become much more frequent, to around every 40 years in the most extreme areas, including much of the Mediterranean.
-For France, both GCMs simulated that 100-year droughts could become slightly more likely in the 2020s, but could increase significantly by the 2070s.
-Large areas of south and southwest France could experience more frequent 100-year droughts.
-Results from the HadCM3 model also simulate that these droughts could become more intense by this time horizon.
-Similarly, Menzel and Matovelle (2010) showed that out of six simulations with climate and socio-economic changes, all of them broadly agreed that areas of northeast France could be under severe water stress by 2050 as expressed by the withdrawals to abstractions ratio threshold being greater than 0.4.
+For Italy, both GCMs simulated that the current 100-year drought could be expected to occur more frequently with climate change, and more so with the HadCM3 GCM.
+Moreover, the results show that the 100-year drought could become more intense with climate change, increasing in intensity by over 25% from present magnitude.